 Here is a comprehensive post about 5/24.
 Do not apply for any credit cards from any bank until you’ve familiarized yourself with the 5/24 rule.

 Chase’s 5/24 rule

 Chase limits the number of credit cards one can open in a 24 month period.
 Your 5/24 status is how many cards you have opened in the past 24 months.
 If you have opened 5 or more cards from ANY bank (not just Chase) in the past 24 months, you will need to wait until your 5th newest card is 24-25 months old before you can apply for any Chase 5/24 cards.

 Determine your travel goals and spending habits

-It is also important to determine your spending habits because some credit cards have bonus categories and an extra point or 2 can add up quickly.
-For example, the Chase Sapphire Reserve earns 3 points per dollar or travel and dining.
-We spend a lot on travel and dining, so it makes sense for us to have a card that earns bonus points in those categories.
+Some credit cards have bonus categories and extra points can add up quickly.
+As I stated earlier, the American Express Gold Card earns 4 points per dollar at US grocery stores (on up to $25,000 per year) and at restaurants.
+We spend a lot on dining, so it makes sense for us to have a card that earns bonus points in that category.

 There are 4 different types of credit cards that earn points/miles that you can redeem for travel

 - Airline co-branded cards

 - Cards that earn bank points

 Cards that earn bank points are my favorite because I like having the option to transfer to multiple airline and hotel partners.
 I tend to use these cards for my everyday spending.